phutterman/resume/nfutterman-resume.md

 OVERVIEW
 --------

-I am an operations generalist with a strong self-taught Linux background, experience managing servers and applications in a production environment, general scripting skills, and an appreciation for physical infrastructure.
+I am a cyclist, mechanic, and systems administrator with a self-taught Linux background, experience managing production servers, general scripting skills, and expertise in installation of datacenter hardware.
 As a social scientist by education, I am particularly interested in novel ways technology can connect people to useful knowledge.

 EDUCATION